Skip to content

 Regular Updates

-2. Update Dependencies: Keep Node.js and other dependencies updated
+2. Update Node.js: Keep Node.js updated to the latest LTS version

 3. Rotate Credentials: Change API keys and passwords periodically